radius-project/radius/docs/content/resources/dapr/dapr-statestore/sqlserver/index.md

 ---
 type: docs
-title: "Azure Table Storage Dapr State Store Component"
+title: "SQL Server Dapr State Store Component"
-linkTitle: "Azure Table Storage"
+linkTitle: "SQL Server"
-description: "Learn how to use Azure Table Storage Dapr State Store components in Radius"
+description: "Learn how to use SQL Server Dapr State Store components in Radius"
-weight: 400
+weight: 420
 slug: "statestore"
 ---

-This section shows how to use an [Azure Table Storage](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-overview) Dapr State Store component in a Radius Application.
+This section shows how to use a SQL Server Dapr State Store component in a Radius Application.

 ## Component format